 The Associate in Arts in Criminal Justice Studies degree engages students through a variety of multi-disciplinary options to prepare students with the analytical skills necessary for the complex challenges confronting criminal justice professionals.

 Students engage in scholarly research, court projects and other relevant activities to merge the theoretical concepts with a working knowledge of the criminal justice system and the law within a meaningful context.

 Criminal Justice students study under the leadership of seasoned professionals with earned doctorate degrees and significant criminal justice experience in prosecution, law enforcement, corrections, social services and the forensic sciences.

-Option: Collegiate Officer Program (COP)
+- Option: Collegiate Officer Program (COP)

-This program is a specific combination of academic courses and police skills training which leads to eligibility for peace officer certification upon graduation.
+This Collegiate Officer Program (COP) Option is a specific combination of academic courses and police skills training which leads to eligibility for peace officer certification upon graduation.
 The Council on Law Enforcement Education and Training (CLEET) is the agency designated by Oklahoma law to administer all aspects of peace officer certification including regulations for law enforcement training.
-The C.O.P.
-Option has been certified by CLEET as an equivalent substitute for CLEET Basic Peace Officer Academy.
+COP has been certified by CLEET as an equivalent substitute for CLEET Basic Peace Officer Academy.

 The Law/Justice Option has been designed for individuals seeking a career in one of the components of the criminal justice system such as law enforcement, prosecution, or corrections.
 Hence, this degree has been structured to prepare criminal justice professionals to operate effectively within today's legal environment balancing individual rights with the protection of society, interacting with a culturally diverse community, and protecting the public from increasingly complex threats.

 - Demonstrate an ability to think critically and creatively.